usaid-cs/yesterday-i-learned/random.md

 1. A metric [carat](https://en.wikipedia.org/wiki/Carat_%28mass%29) is exactly 200mg.
 Before 1907, a carat ranges from 187 to 216mg, depending on which country you ask.
 1. The FSF once unironically pointed out that [dating is a free software issue](https://www.fsf.org/blogs/community/dating-is-a-free-software-issue), citing "Many restaurants run reservations entirely through Web sites, using software and JavaScript that is proprietary".
 1. Japan has a special term called [成田離婚](https://zh.wikipedia.org/wiki/%E6%88%90%E7%94%B0%E9%9B%A2%E5%A9%9A), describing newlyweds who fly out of the country through 成田国际机场 for their honeymoons, but realise how crappy their spouses are *during* the honeymoon, divorcing right after they return.
-1. Do push ups with elbows closer to your chest.
 1. Local Yunnan food called "乳扇" is made by mixing milk with fermenting papaya juice, wrapping the elastic product around two pieces of bamboo, and then deep-frying the dried cheese.
 1. The background noise in VOIP calls is [deliberately added](https://en.m.wikipedia.org/wiki/Comfort_noise), nothing to do with the noise from traditional phone calls.
 1. [ETOPS](https://www.youtube.com/watch?v=HSxSgbNQi-g) certification is a number of minutes under which an aircraft can continue flying (to a diversion/emergency airport) when one of the two engines (specifically for twin-engine aircraft) fails.
 Before ETOPS existed, planes must have three or four engines to cross the Atlantic, making many flight paths economically infeasible.